jgrazulis/task_manager_rails/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Web app to add, edit, and delete tasks.

-* Ruby version
+* Ruby version: 2.7.2

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Rails: 5.2.6

+* Deployment instructions: Navigate to http://localhost:3000/ for some Rails magic once using the task manager!